kscieslinski/CTF/pwn/conf2020/kvm/README.md

 # kvm (vm escape, kvm, long mode)
 This was one of the most interesting challenges I've seen recently.
 I always wanted to learn about the misterious vm escapes and this was a great opportunity.
 ![](img/task.png)
+Note, that I've solved this challenge together with `Iga Supinska`.

 ## Files
 ```bash